feethamCooper/product-configurator/README.md

 - Increased test coverage of codebase, since this is a tech exam I've only written 3 sample unit tests.
 - Instead of having my "fakeApi" implmentation, I would have prefered to mock repsonses using something like Jest mock.
 - Instead of use my current Zustand implmentation (for caching/state management) and custom API query functions (and assuming I had a real API).
 I would have liked to have use something like SWR/React Query to simplify the code and make a more robust solution.
-- Complete and accesbility pass using a screen reader to make sure the correct HTML tags are being used, and the page makes sense in a linear context.
+- Complete a accesbility pass using a screen reader to make sure the correct HTML tags are being used, and the page makes sense in a linear context.
 - Replace images to use more modern image formats like webp, or convert what images I can to SVG.
 Perhaps use responsive images.
 - Refactor my SASS colour var to a SASS variables map.
 Or perhaps used CSS variables.